- What is shipping insurance?

 How much does shipping insurance cost?

-Each carrier prices shipping insurance a bit differently.
-It might depend on the zip code you are shipping to and what their specific insurance premiums are for the types of coverage they offer through the post office or other shipper.
+Each provider prices shipping insurance a bit differently.
+It might depend on the zip code you are shipping to and what their specific insurance premiums are for the types of coverage they offer.

 Where should I buy shipping insurance?

 The advantage of working with Inxeption is that we want to help you Do Shipping Better.
 That means making it easy to offer you true shipping protection for your shipments.
 With some Transportation Management Systems, you only get carrier liability.

 If you purchase shipping insurance externally or even directly through your shipping carrier, it is important to review the terms and conditions.

 Depending on what carrier or type of insurance you are using, the claims process might vary.
 If you use a third party insurance provider, you might submit the claim and supporting documentation directly to their accounting or claims department as opposed to the carrier directly.
 If you ship through a carrier, you will submit the claim directly to their claims department.